turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ### Wiring Things Up

 All this work is pretty cool, but how can we start our program?
-I want to be able to run `ruby phone_book.rb` and start the application.
+We want to be able to run `ruby phone_book.rb` and start the application.

 To do so, let's create a `phone_book.rb` file at the root of our project, the